Hello Are you worried about your Pet? We’re here to help…

 We have compiled an advice guide on what to do if a dog eats raisins — or foods including them such as mince pies and fruit cake.

-Amanda Boag, Vets Now’s clinical director, said: “All grapes, raisins, currants and sultanas can be poisonous to dogs and the dried versions of the fruits are more frequently associated with severe symptoms.
+Amanda Boag, group referrals director for IVC, Vets Now’s parent company, said: “All grapes, raisins, currants and sultanas can be poisonous to dogs and the dried versions of the fruits are more frequently associated with severe symptoms.

 “It’s unclear exactly what causes the toxic effects but just one grape, raisin, currant or sultana can be toxic so real caution should be taken with foods that contain them.”